zeruhur/cosmiccreatures/docs/hydroid.md

 ### Hydroid

-8 HP, 3 Armor, 6 STR, 6 DEX, 6 WIL, Biological-Mechanical Fusion, Defensive Energy Fields, Acidic Projectile Attacks
+8 HP, 3 Armor, 6 STR, 6 DEX, 6 WIL, Acidic Projectile Attacks (d6, ranged, acid), Acid Surge (d8, blast)

 - A creature composed of a blend of biological organisms and mechanical components.
 Can generate defensive energy fields and shoot acidic projectiles.
 - Its hybrid nature grants it a mix of both organic and technological capabilities, making it a versatile opponent.